July 8-12, 2024

 École de Technologie Supérieure, Canada

 Dr. Ben Ayed received the PhD degree (with the highest honor) in computer vision from the INRS-EMT, Montreal in 2007.
-He is currently an Associate Professor at the ETS, University of Quebec.
+He is currently an Associate Professor at the École de Technologie Supérieure (ETS), University of Quebec.
 Before joining the ETS, he worked for 8 years as a research scientist at GE Healthcare, London, ON.
 He also holds an adjunct professor appointment at Western University (since 2012).
 Ismail's research interests include computer vision, optimization, machine learning and their potential applications in medical image analysis.
 He co-authored a book, over eighty peer-reviewed publications, mostly published in the top venues in these subject areas, and six US patents.

 • Pierre-Marc Jodoin